tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/截图鉴黄配置_intl_en.md

-The screencapture and porn detection feature is disabled by default for CSS push.
+The screencapture and porn detection feature is disabled by default for live push.
 This document describes how to bind/unbind a push domain name to/from a screencapture and porn detection template to enable/disable the screencapture and porn detection feature.

 ## Notes
 - The template configuration will take effect in about **5–10 minutes**.